Weed Control

 Taking back our greenspace, one weed at a time.

-Beaumont is committed to maintaining safe and healthy urban environments.
-Since controlling weeds and harmful pests is important for ensuring the enjoyment and sustainability of our park spaces and trees, we have reintroduced the application of herbicides and pesticides for periodic use in problem areas.
+Beaumont is committed to maintaining safe, healthy and enjoyable urban environments.
+To control weeds and harmful pests (and keep park spaces and trees sustainable), herbicides and pesticides are applied periodically in problem areas.

 Noxious and restricted weed control notice